Accessibility statement for See Kent Limited.

 It’s not possible for users to change text size without some of the content overlapping.

-This statement was prepared on [date when it was first published].
-It was last reviewed on 12th May 2024.
+This statement was prepared on 20th April 2022.
+It was last reviewed on 17th March 2025.